DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

 I chose the name Sea because it is pronounced identically to C, but written differently.
 I then chose `.hea` because it is `.sea` with an 'h', it contains the first three letters in "header", and I made it rhyme because it's more fun than "hey", "hey-ah", "he-ah", or any other arbitrary pronuncation.
 Say what you will about "he", but it isn't arbitrary.

 # Transpilation Instructions
-## In Place
-Run `./transpile-sea.bash SRC BIN` where:
+Run `./transpile-sea.bash SRC BIN FILES` where:

+`FILES` are the files or directories you wish to transpile.
+This is relative to the current directory, not to the `SRC` directory.
+Leaving this blank will transpile the entire `SRC` directory.

+- If you do a directory and a subdirectory, the subdirectory will be redundant.

+`BIN` is the folder you wish to contain `.c` and `.h` files.
+Subdirectories in `SRC` will be matched.
+Leaving this blank will use the project's `bin` folder by default.

 `SRC` is the folder containing `.sea` and `.hea` files.
 Subdirectories will be automatically discovered.

-`BIN` is the folder you wish to contain `.c` and `.h` files.
-Subdirectories in `SRC` will be matched.

-## Hybrid
-Run `./transpile-sea.bash SRC`

-This will behave like the In Place command except `BIN` is automatically chosen as `./bin`

-## Nonstationary
+Leaving this blank will use the project's `src` folder by default.

-Delete any pre-existing files in `./src` and move the files you wish to transpile into there.
+- If you wish to use the project's `src` folder, delete anything in the `src` folder and place in the files you wish to transpile.

-Run `./transpile-sea.bash`

-The `BIN` directory will be `./bin` by default.

-## The "Linux" Method
-Write your own program to interact with the files in modules.
-Good luck!

-# Compilation and Run Instructions
+# Transpilation, Compilation, and Run Instructions
-This only applies if you transpiled in place.
-Otherwise, you'll unfortunately have to figure this out for yourself.

-Run `cd bin` followed by `./compile-c.bash FILES`.
+Run `./run-sea.bash SRC BIN FILES`.

-`FILES` are all of the files, newly compiled into `bin`, that need to be included in the program.

-Then, run `bin/program` to run the code.

-This isn't that much more convenient than just compiling by hand, but I'll probably have a better solution eventually.
-Until then, you can always compile the transpiled files yourself.
+This will first run `./transpile-sea.bash SRC BIN FILES`.

+- When the files are transpiled, the program creates a temporary file called `BIN/files.tmp` which keeps a list of just-transpiled files.
+Feel free to delete it afterwards.

+The command will transpile the files as per usual, and then it will enter the `BIN` directory and it will try to run `compile-c.bash $(cat files.tmp | tr "\n" " ")`.

+- The `compile-c.bash` script is provided in the project's `bin` directory.
+Feel free to write your own of the same name or to copy paste this one.
+It takes in file paths relative to `BIN` and compiles them to `BIN/bin`.
+It then uses those object files to create an executable `BIN/bin/program` file.

+Lastly, the script will enter the `BIN/bin` directory where it wil run the generated `./program` file.
+As of right now, if you wish to pass arguments to the program, you'll have to edit this scipt and add them in.

+## Components
+Notice that each stage is split into separate scripts.
+This allows you to transpile, compile, and run at different times under different circumstances.

 # Docs
 Read through the [documentation](./docs/ROOT.md) to learn the Sea syntax.

+It is a mixture of Python and C. I personally think indent-based scopes are better than brackets in general.
+You should be indenting anyway for your code to be readalbe, and at that point the brackets are redundant.
+There are times when it isn't convenient, but it is what it is.

+I am not going to make Sea higher level than C. There will be syntactical sugar, but I don't want to create a performance cost to using Sea.
+All of the cost should be paid at transpile-time and compile-time, not at run-time.
+In the future, I plan on making a compiler from the ground up for Sea.

+I also plan on making a Sea library for Python-like datastuctures and functions such as `range`.

+# Legal
+Feel free to write your own program to interact with this code and absolutely feel free to use the Sea language.
+It is my intention for this language and code to be useful.
+If you think my current license is too strict, let me know.
+See [LICENSE](./LICENSE) for details.